Lezalith/RenPy-Discord-Presence/README.md

 An Application set up on the [Discord Developer Portal](https://discord.com/developers) is required for every game supporting Rich Presence.
 After the App is created, you will receive the necessary **Application ID** to insert into **settings.rpy**, and it is also where all the images you plan on displaying in the presence need to be uploaded first.

-Instructions on how all of that is done are found under the **Wiki** tab on this GitHub page, local copy of which is included in the code files, as mentioned above.
+Instructions on how all of that is done are found [under the **Wiki** tab](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal) on this GitHub page, local copy of which is included in the code files.

 # Download
-To get the script, download one of the releases on the right side of the GitHub page, under the **Releases** section.
+To get the script, download one of the releases on the right side of the GitHub page, under the [**Releases** section](https://github.com/Lezalith/RenPy_Discord_Presence/releases).
 Here are the files that you need to put into your **game** folder:

 - **python-packages** folder - contains the **pypresence** module that handles everything Discord-related
 - **RenPy_Discord_Presence** folder, containing this script's files:
     - **rich_presence.rpy**  holds the entire script code
-    - **settings.rpy** contains the two **Related Variables** described below.
+    - **settings.rpy** contains the two [**Related Variables**](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal#related-variables) described below.
-    - **discord_developer_portal.md** is a local copy of the **Wiki** tab on this GitHub page.
+    - **discord_developer_portal.md** is a local copy of the [**Wiki** tab](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal), as already mentioned.

 There are two versions for every release:

 ## Project Version
 **Project Version** contains the whole code of this repository.
-It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` methods.
+It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` [methods described below](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal#list-of-methods).
 Simply launch the project and keep an eye out on your Discord profile.

 ## Standalone Version
-**Standalone Version** does not contain the project files and only contains what you need, that is the files listed above.
+**Standalone Version** does not contain the project files and only contains the files listed [above](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal#download).

 # Related Variables
 There are two variables defined in the **settings.rpy** file that you need to set before using the code.
 Here is what they do and what their default value is: